YACReader/yacreader/INSTALL.md

 enter their respective subfolders and run the commands from there.

 The headless version of YACReaderLibrary is located in the YACReaderLibraryServer folder.
-To build it, enter the folder and run the steps as described above.
+To build it, enter the folder and run the commands described above.

 ## Build dependencies:

-- Qt >= 5.3 with the following modules:
+- Qt >= 5.6 with the following modules:
 	- declarative
 	- quickcontrols
 	- sql